 \subsection{Command Processing at the Back-end}

-Managing commands in the back-end server of the HPCI model involves communicating with large number of DAQs simultaneously.
-Also the back-end command server is crucial for receiving acknowledgments from these DAQs and keeping a detailed database to monitor their health status.
-Also the back-end server controls the retransmision of non-acknowledged commands.
+Managing commands in the back-end server of the HPCI model involves communicating with a large number of DAQs simultaneously.
+The back-end command server is crucial for receiving acknowledgments from these DAQs and keeping a detailed database to monitor their health status.
+Also, it handles the retransmission of non-acknowledged commands.

-Command processing at the back-end are executed sequentially including steps like reading database, setting up UDP server, selecting payload and adding CRC word.
-For example, when the user needs to find the active status of all the DAQs, a task accomplished by invoking the 'ISDAQUP' Command.
-At the start the run control process consults the pre-loaded DAQ database, extracting information and formulating an expected DAQ list (D). the back-end server creates a dedicated UDP socket to transmit the command in Multicast mode.
+Command processing at the back-end is executed sequentially including steps like reading database, setting up UDP server, selecting payload and adding CRC word.
+At the start the run control process consults the pre-loaded DAQ database, extracting information and formulating an expected DAQ list (D).
+The back-end server creates a dedicated UDP socket to transmit the command in Multicast mode.
 The Acknowledgment reception process then captures acknowledgment responses from each DAQ, facilitating the creation of an active DAQ list (R).
 A comparative analysis of lists D and R enables the back-end to compile a roster of failed DAQs (F).
 The retransmission process takes charge of each DAQ on the F list, reissuing the same command for a specified number of iterations (n).
 Finally, a conclusive DAQ database is constructed, based on the presently available DAQs.
 This database equips users with the information to initiate subsequent commands.
-This sequential operation shown in Figure~\ref{fig:5} allows users to make informed decisions based on real-time DAQ status information.
+This sequential operation, shown in Figure~\ref{fig:4}, allows users to make informed decisions based on real-time DAQ status information.